followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/1 Configuration/Configuration.md

 **-->

 <!--shortDescription-->
-An object defining configuration options for the dxValidator widget.
+An object defining configuration options for the **Validator** widget.
 <!--/shortDescription-->

 <!--fullDescription-->